ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The same Signed Statement may be independently registered in multiple Transparency Services, producing multiple, independent Receipts.
 The multiple Receipts may be attached to the unprotected header of the Signed Statement, creating a Transparent Statement.

+An Issuer that knows of a changed state of quality for an Artifact, SHOULD Register a new Signed Statement, using the same `15` CWT `iss` and `sub` Claims.

 # Transparent Statements {#Receipt}

 The Client (which is not necessarily the Issuer) that registers a Signed Statement and receives a Receipt can produce a Transparent Statement by adding the Receipt to the unprotected header of the Signed Statement.